This is my response to the Perl Weekly Challenge #60.

 docs.raku.org/routine/all for

-more information about all
+more information about all, and

 docs.raku.org/type/Junction for